European and Middle Eastern Languages

 Course Structure

-The (EMEL) degree is carefully designed to provide a balance between rigorous language training and the study of literature, culture, and history.
-The programme spans four years, including a compulsory year abroad, and culminates in the prestigious Oxford Final Examinations.
+The European and Middle Eastern Languages (EMEL) degree is meticulously structured to combine rigorous language training with in-depth study of literature, culture, and history.
+Spanning four years, the programme includes a compulsory year abroad and culminates in the prestigious Oxford Final Examinations, ensuring graduates achieve both academic excellence and advanced linguistic competence.

 Year 1

-In the first year, the primary focus is on establishing a strong foundation in both the chosen (EMEL).
-Students divide their time between intensive language work and introductory studies in literature.
+In the first year of the EMEL programme, the primary emphasis is on establishing a strong foundation in both the chosen European and Middle Eastern languages.
+Students balance intensive language training with introductory studies in literature, ensuring a comprehensive start to their interdisciplinary degree.

 Courses:

-- One literature paper providing an introduction to the study of literary texts, themes, and genres in the European language.
+• One literature paper providing an introduction to literary texts, themes, and genres in the European language.

 Assessment:

-- At the end of the first year, students sit the First University Examinations, which include:
+At the conclusion of the first year, students undertake the First University Examinations, which include:

-- Five written papers across language and literature components.
+• Five written papers covering both language and literature components.

-An oral/aural examination for students of Arabic (testing spoken ability and listening comprehension).
+• An oral/aural examination for students of Arabic, assessing spoken proficiency and listening comprehension.

 Year 2: The Year Abroad

-The second year is spent abroad, providing a full immersion experience in both languages.
+The second year of the EMEL programme is spent abroad, offering students a comprehensive immersion experience in both languages.

 Middle Eastern Language:

-- Students attend an approved course of instruction in the Middle East, at one of Oxford’s partner universities or institutions.
-This enables them to study the language intensively in its native environment, while also experiencing the culture and everyday life of the region.
+Students undertake an approved course of instruction at one of Oxford’s partner universities or academic institutions in the Middle East.
+This placement allows them to study the language intensively in its native environment while gaining direct exposure to the region’s culture and everyday life.

 European Language:

-- Although the formal placement focuses on the Middle East, students are also encouraged to spend vacation periods in a country where their European language is spoken.
-This ensures ongoing development in both halves of the degree.
+While the formal year abroad centres on the Middle Eastern language, students are also encouraged to spend vacation periods in a country where their European language is spoken, ensuring continuous development across both components of the degree.

-For further details, students are referred to the dedicated course information pages for the Faculties of Asian and Middle Eastern Studies and Modern Languages.
+For further guidance, students are referred to the dedicated course information pages for the Faculties of Asian and Middle Eastern Studies and Modern Languages.

 Years 3 and 4

-Upon returning to Oxford, students build on their foundations by moving into more advanced and specialised study.
-The third and fourth years combine further practical language work with in-depth exploration of literature, history, and culture, while also offering opportunities for independent research.
+Upon returning to Oxford, EMEL students build on their foundational skills by progressing to advanced and specialised study.
+The third and fourth years integrate further practical language work with in-depth exploration of literature, history, and culture, while also offering opportunities for independent research.

 Courses:

-- Practical language work (translation, essay writing, oral expression).
+• Practical language exercises, including translation, essay writing, and oral expression.

-- A period of literature paper and one further option chosen from a wide variety of topics.
-Options may include areas such as film studies, comparative literature, linguistics, or cultural history.
+• A literature paper along with one additional option chosen from a broad range of topics, such as film studies, comparative literature, linguistics, or cultural history.

-- Three papers, which usually include literature and additional subjects selected from a wide range of options in the chosen language.
+• Three papers, typically covering literature and additional subjects selected from a wide variety of options in the chosen language.

-- Students undertake an extended essay that brings together both sides of the degree, exploring a theme that links their European and Middle Eastern languages in a comparative or cross-cultural framework.
+Students complete an extended essay that integrates both sides of the degree, exploring a theme that connects their European and Middle Eastern languages in a comparative or cross-cultural framework.

 Assessment:

-- Students take the Final University Examinations, which normally consist of:
+Students are evaluated through the Final University Examinations, which normally include:

-- Nine written papers across the different elements of the course.
+• Nine written papers covering the various elements of the course.

-- The bridging extended essay, submitted as part of the assessment.
+• Submission of the bridging extended essay as part of the assessment.

 Notes on Options and Changes